National Academic Bowl

 Competition Format

-For students competing in the Middle School, 6th Grade, and Elementary School Divisions, the National History Bowl is a two-stage competition, consisting of the Regional Tournaments, and the National Championships.
+For students competing in the Middle School, 6th Grade, and Elementary School Divisions, the National Academic Bowl is a two-stage competition, consisting of the Regional Tournaments, and the National Championships.
 Teams can compete at Nationals without having competed at Regionals if at least one team member has qualified for the National Championships in the National History Bee, National Geography Bee, or National Science Bee.

 1